Cannon Hill Park: Listed features

+The park itself was Grade II* listed in 2001.

+Other assets

-A scale model of the Elan Valley Reservoirs, in the form of ornamental ponds, is located in a Japanese garden near the mac.
-It was built in the 1960s.
+A scale model of the Elan Valley Reservoirs, in the form of ornamental ponds, is located in a Japanese garden near the Edgbaston Road (B4217).
+It was built in 1962.

 On 4 March 2019, a memorial to the British victim of the 2015 Bardo National Museum attack, and 30 British victims of the 2015 Sousse attacks, in Tunisia, was unveiled by Prince Harry, Duke of Sussex.
 The memorial is called Infinite Wave.

 Events

 A free 5 kilometre parkrun running event is held in the park every Saturday morning at 9 am and usually attracts over 750 runners each week.
-A free 2 kilometre junior parkrun event for children aged between 4 and 14 takes place at 9am on Sunday mornings.
+A free 2 kilometre junior parkrun event for children aged between 4 and 14 takes place at 9 am on Sunday mornings.

 The Great Birmingham 10k and Great Birmingham Run half-marathon events also pass through the park.